-- Pathologically, PD is characterized by dopaminergic neuron death in the substantia nigra pars compacta (SNpc) of the midbrain.
+- Parkinson disease (PD) is a heterogeneous movement disorder caused by progressive neurodegeneration of dopaminergic neurons in the substantia nigra pars compacta (SNpc) of the midbrain.